tomcritchlow/tomcritchlow.github.io/_posts/2017-07-18-the-consultants-grain.md

 [Venkatesh Rao on Q lab](http://us1.campaign-archive1.com/?u=78cbbb7f2882629a5157fa593&id=b17b3b5049&e=1ef561aa73) - Venkatesh's new **slack only!** consulting project.
 Given my advocacy to getting into clients slack groups you can why this resonated with me.

-[The Fieldguide to Independent Consulting](http://tomcritchlow.com/2016/12/14/fieldguide-independent-consulting/) - ok, I'm gonna sneak on of my own links in here but if you enjoyed this post you should read this little thought-starter around independent consulting.
+[The Fieldguide to Independent Consulting](http://tomcritchlow.com/2016/12/14/fieldguide-independent-consulting/) - ok, I'm gonna sneak one of my own links in here but if you enjoyed this post you should read this little thought-starter around independent consulting.